Sucralose: Chemistry and production

 Sucralose is a disaccharide composed of 1,6-dichloro-1,6-dideoxyfructose and 4-chloro-4-deoxygalactose.
 It is synthesized by the selective chlorination of sucrose in a multistep route that substitutes three specific hydroxyl groups with chlorine atoms.
 This chlorination is achieved by selective protection of one of the primary alcohols as an ester (acetate or benzoate), followed by chlorination with an excess of any of several chlorinating agent to replace the two remaining primary alcohols and one of the secondary alcohols, and then by hydrolysis of the ester.

 Storage

 Sucralose is stable when stored under normal conditions of temperature, pressure and humidity.
-Upon prolonged heating during storage at elevated temperatures (38°C, 100°F), sucralose may break down, releasing carbon dioxide, carbon monoxide and minor amounts of hydrogen chloride.
+Upon prolonged heating during storage at elevated temperatures (38 °C, 100 °F), sucralose may break down, releasing carbon dioxide, carbon monoxide and minor amounts of hydrogen chloride.

-Effect on caloric content

-Though sucralose contains no calories, products that contain fillers such as dextrose and/or maltodextrin add about 2–4 calories per teaspoon or individual packet, depending on the product, the fillers used, brand, and the intended use of the product.
-The FDA allows for any product containing fewer than five calories per serving to be labeled as "zero calories".

 Research

-There is no evidence of an effect of sucralose on long-term weight loss or body mass index, with cohort studies showing a minor effect on weight gain and heart disease risks.
-But, results, published on 15 March 2023 in Nature, suggest that the sweetener has a clear biological effect beyond stimulating taste, as evidence show, - beyond sucralose alter people’s gut microbes, and by this significantly impair glycemic responses, by affecting glucose absorption in the intestinal tract as well as insulin and incretin secretion in humans and animals owing to changes in the gut microbiota, and also affect the fluidity of cell membranes, - that the intake of high doses of sucralose in mice results in immunomodulatory effects, as it also impair the T cells’ ability to replicate and specialize by limiting T cell proliferation and T cell differentiation.
-Mechanistically, sucralose affects the membrane order of T cells, accompanied by a reduced efficiency of T cell receptor signalling and intracellular calcium mobilization, also suggest that it could be used to tamp down conditions that cause a hyperactive immune system, like type 1 diabetes.
-Beside this, chronic administration of sucralose intake induces an overexpression of ΔFosB in the infralimbic cortex (Cx), nucleus accumbens (NAc) core, shell, and central nucleus of amygdala (Amy), that induce long-term changes in the reward system.
+No evidence of an effect of sucralose on long-term weight loss or body mass index has been found, with cohort studies showing a minor effect on weight gain and heart disease risks.

 Environmental effects

+The majority of ingested sucralose is not metabolized by the human body, but is instead excreted unchanged.
+It is an emerging environmental contaminant that can not be removed in conventional waste water treatment process.